REQUIREMENT FOR A NEGATIVE CORONAVIRUS TEST

 - Observe the assembly ban and other applicable guidelines

-We very much hope for your understanding, as the guidelines are a legal necessity for us to stay open.
+We hope for your understanding, as the guidelines are a legal necessity for us to stay open.

 Specifically re.
 Knuthenborg Camp